 This nightly pyrotechnic, fireworks, and water show will be holiday themed during the months of November and December.
 Illuminations is scheduled to end some time in the summer next year so make sure you catch this show before it’s gone.

 What would the holidays for foodies be without a few special treats from around the world.

 Seasonal dishes and snacks can be found around World Showcase – hot applejack cider with whiskey from the United Kingdom, teriyaki chicken karaage from Kabuki Cafe in Japan, panettone and moscato wine in Italy, stollen fruit cake from Germany and gingerbread and sugar cookies and peppermint park from America are a few of the tantalizing treats you can find during the holiday season.

 Scattered throughout EPCOT are festive topiaries that feature popular Disney characters – many of them can be found in the Future World section of the park.

 Jingle Bell, Jingle BAM!

-New this year at Hollywood Studios is Jingle Bell, Jingle BAM! – a Christmas nighttime show running from November 14 to December 31, 2016.
-This daily show will take place around Grauman’s Chinese Theater and will feature state-of-the-art light and laser projections, special effects, fireworks and of course Christmas music.
+Returning this year to Hollywood Studios is Jingle Bell, Jingle BAM! – a Christmas nighttime show running from November 6, 2018 to January 6, 2019.
+This daily show takes place near Grauman’s Chinese Theater and features state-of-the-art light and laser projections, special effects, fireworks and of course Christmas music.
 Expect it to see snow as well during this show.

 Minnie’s Holiday Dine at Hollywood & Vine